 Your mission, if you choose to accept, is to start reading labels on your personal products, looking for parabens.

-Find the cleaning and personal products that have nasty stuff in them: bleach, triclosan, ammonia, parabens, and do one of the following:
+Find the cleaning and personal products that have parabens in them and do one of the following:

 - Throw it away

 - Offer it to a friend or family member – but ONLY if you know they’re using the same stuff anyway, and it won’t make any difference to the earth or their health by providing freebies

 - Put it on Freecycle or donate to an organization that serves the poor (but only if it’s unopened)